AnuragSahu/3D_Models_warehouse/README.md

 I made an Model by Placing the Objects manually in the Scene, the link to that model. <a href="https://drive.google.com/file/d/1RGn6QzW1_GJdYuNm6cQF0sSnF0QWWsHi/view?usp=sharing"> Link </a>

+NOTE : The Minutes of the meeting are incomplete.

 ![Alt text](./_images/sample_output.gif?raw=true "Output Sample")

 These are some of the small but Important code Snippets which you might be looking for